TheScarletWarlock645/terminal-dice/README.md

 ### TLDR:
 > This is just a fun dice roller in terminal I made for DnD and to practice my python :)

+## About:
+This is a terminal based application for rolling dice.
+Its pretty simple.
+Users can choose between a d6, 8, 10, 12, and 20.
+Users can also roll multiples of dice, for example: 4d8.
+If the program is ran again consecutivley, users can sum all of their results together.
+Have fun.

 ## To download:
 If you are interested in downloading this project as an actual app, here are the downloads and download instructions.